DomDavis70/BasketballData/README.md

 (Soon to add)
-Menu to add, delete, update, and sort within Linked List and delete, update in the SQL Database
+Menu to add, delete, update, sort within Linked List and delete, update in the SQL Database